Put-in-Bay Island Life-Living in the Lake Erie Islands

 And then there are those visitors who wear the wrong island life T-shirts.
 For example, on the North Bass golf cart trip, one Put-in-Bay lady (we won’t mention any names, but she knows who she is) wore a “Pelee Island” shirt.
 We often see visitors to Put-in-Bay wearing Kelleys Island shirts, and, God forbid, we even saw someone wearing a Mackinac Island shirt this summer right on Delaware Ave.

-When it comes to cell phone service on the islands, that’s a huge Put-in-Bay Life challenge.
-Whether you live on South Bass, Middle Bass or North Bass, you’re going to experience problems.
+Regarding cell phone service on the islands, that’s a huge Put-in-Bay Life challenge.
+Living on South Bass, Middle Bass, or North Bass, you will experience problems.
 You’ll find that the Verizon reception of tiny Starve Island is excellent, but it requires a Canadian plan if you want service on North Bass.
-The Lord help the poor soul on Middle Bass who needs any type of emergency assistance and thinks he’s going to get it by using a cell phone.
+The Lord helps the poor soul on Middle Bass who needs emergency assistance and thinks he will get it by using a cell phone.

-Those Put-in-Bay Golf Carts turn signals on golf carts that keep blinking left while the driver keeps going straight is another high-priority pet peeve among islanders.
-Until blinkers automatically shut off in golf carts as they do in cars, islanders will continue to pet this peeve for years to come.
-Speaking of golf carts, everyone has experienced the slow-moving carts whose driver thinks hugging the centerline of the road is his rite to passage (no pun intended).
+Those Put-in-Bay Golf Carts turn signals on golf carts that keep blinking left while the driver supports going straight is another high-priority pet peeve among islanders.
+Until blinkers automatically shut off in golf carts as in cars, islanders will continue to pet this peeve for years.
+Speaking of golf carts, everyone has experienced the slow-moving carts whose driver thinks hugging the road’s centerline is his rite to passage (no pun intended).

-It’s kind of like those drivers on the mainland who hug the right side of the road when they make a left turn.
-We personally like to see the golf carts driving in the bike lane so they can be easily passed.
-We hate to tell you this, but that’s the opposite of the law which says carts aren’t supposed to do that, but everyone does.
+It’s like those drivers on the mainland who hug the right side of the road when they make a left turn.
+We like to see the golf carts driving in the bike lane so they can be quickly passed.
+We hate to tell you this, but that’s the opposite of the law, which says carts aren’t supposed to do that, but everyone does.
 Oh!
 And don’t get some islanders started when it comes to kids driving golf carts.
 We’ve seen people’s blood pressure skyrocket when that’s the topic of island life discussion.
 Oh well, that’s island life!